Exerion: Legacy

 The Family Computer version of the game is included in the compilation Jaleco Collection Vol. 1 for the PlayStation in 2003, as well as in the Game Boy Advance game JaJaMaru Jr. Denshoki Jaleco Memorial, along with five other Jaleco Family Computer games.
-The original arcade version was later released for the PlayStation 4 as part of the Arcade Archives label on October 23, 2014 in Japan and on July 7, 2015 in North America and also on the Nintendo Switch in the Nintendo eShop by Hamster Corporation as part of the same series.
+The original arcade version was later released by Hamster Corporation as part of their Arcade Archives series for the PlayStation 4 on October 23, 2014 in Japan and on July 7, 2015 in North America and also on the Nintendo Switch in 2020.

 Two sequels to the game were released.
 Exerion II: Zorni was released for the MSX in 1984 alongside a port of the original arcade game.
 The second, Exerizer, was released for arcades in 1987, which was released in North America by Nichibutsu under the title Sky Fox.
 The player's ship, the Fighter EX, is a playable character in Jaleco's Game Tengoku series.